-BOILER SECTION ASSEMBLY - continued
+7 BOILER SECTION ASSEMBLY - continued

-- 12. Fit a flueway baffle into each of the section flueways.
-Offer the downdraught deflector to the projecting studs at the back of the combustion chamber and fix, using the nuts and washers provided. - 13.
+- 12. Offer the downdraught deflector to the projecting studs at the back of the combustion chamber and fix, using the nuts and washers provided to the downdraught deflector. - 13.
+Fit insulation brackets with the screws provided. - 14.
 Refit the burner assembly to the combustion chamber and tighten the 4 nuts securing the burner manifold to the combustion chamber legs.
 Offer up the burner light back shield to the combustion chamber - with the cutout for the flame detector electrode at the LH end - and fasten, using the M5 nuts and washers.

-- 14. Fit the gas valve and spark generator assembly to the boiler by doing up the union in the gas line and by fastening the spark generator bracket to the combustion chamber using the two M5 screws and washers. - 15.
+- 15. Fit the gas valve and spark generator assembly to the boiler by doing up the union in the gas line and by fastening the spark generator bracket to the combustion chamber using the two M5 screws and washers. - 16.
 Fit the gas inlet pipe and retain by the semi-circular clamp, screws and washers provided.
-Tighten both unions and the inlet pipe retaining clamp, ensuring that the gas valve assembly is vertical. - 16.
-To fit the collector hood align the back edge of the horizontal side returns with the rear of the section assembly and fasten down the collector hood (using the M6 screws and nuts provided) through the side fixing points. - 17.
+Tighten both unions and the inlet pipe retaining clamp, ensuring that the gas valve assembly is vertical. - 17.
+To fit the collector hood align the back edge of the horizontal side returns with the rear of the section assembly and fasten down the collector hood (using the M6 screws and nuts provided) through the side fixing points. - 18.
+Wrap insulation around heat exchanger with foil outside, tuck behind insulation brackets on downdraught deflector.
+Fasten at edge using foil tabs and tape provided. - 19.
 Fit the NOx ducts into the burner aeration intakes and fasten to the collector hood, using the M5 elongated nuts.
+Insualtion must be behind NOx ducts, note that the insulation will be compressed flat behind ducts.